Guzaiwang/CE-Net/README.md

 # CE-Net
 The manuscript has been accepted in TMI.

+Please start up the "visdom" before running the main.py.
+Then, run the main.py file.

+We have uploaded the DRIVE dataset to run the retinal vessel detection.
+The other medical datasets will be uploaded in the next submission.

-The first submission mainly contains:
+The submission mainly contains:
-1. Network: CE-Net and baselines
+1. architecture (called CE-Net) in networks/cenet.py
+2. multi-class dice loss in loss.py
-2. Framework: training and test data augmentation
+3. data augmentation in data.py
-3. Loss: binary (or multi-class) dice loss function

-The submission (2019/3/18) mainly contains: